 This subsection examines the individual tendencies in some more detail.
-Specifically, we consider the composite spatial structure at the time in the trough and ridge life cycles at which the individual advective tendencies (the first three terms in Equation 6) exhibit their respective maximum and minimum spatially- integrated value.
-Recall that the amplitude metric in this study is defined as the integral of PV' over the area of the anomaly (subsection 2.3).
-The composites include cases only if the maximum value during the life cycle is positive and the minimum value is negative, which is the case for 70-90% of the troughs and the ridges.
+Specifically, we consider the composite spatial structure at the time in the trough and ridge life cycles at which the individual advective tendencies (the first three terms in Eq.
+6) exhibit their respective maximum and minimum spatially integrated value.
+Recall that the amplitude metric in this study is defined as the integral of PV' over the area of the anomaly (Sect.
+2.3).
+The composites include cases only if the maximum value during the life cycle is positive and the minimum value is negative, which is the case for 70 %-90 % of the troughs and the ridges.
 Note that we select the extrema of the individual tendencies in this section again year-round.

-Maximum amplification by the quasi-barotropic tendency is very similar for troughs and ridges and occurs when the upstream PV anomaly is substantially stronger than the downstream anomaly (Figure 4a,b).
-This configuration leads to larger amplifying tendencies on the upstream side of the respective ridge or trough than weakening tendencies on its downstream side, and thus overall amplification in the spatially-integrated sense.
-The opposite is true for the strongest weakening of anomalies by the quasi-barotropic tendency (Figure 4c,d).
+Maximum amplification by the quasi-barotropic tendency is very similar for troughs and ridges and occurs when the upstream PV anomaly is substantially stronger than the downstream anomaly (Fig. 4a, b).
+This configuration leads to larger amplifying tendencies on the upstream side of the respective ridge or trough than weakening tendencies on its downstream side and thus overall amplification in the spatially integrated sense.
+The opposite is true for the strongest weakening of anomalies by the quasi-barotropic tendency (Fig. 4c, d).
 This configuration of the PV anomalies signifies that maximum amplification and strongest weakening occur towards the leading and the trailing edge of the RWP, respectively.
 This quantitative result derived from all RWPs during the ERA5 period from 1979-2017 confirms expectations based on linear wave packet dynamics.
-Note, however, that our diagnostic does not capture decay due to wave breaking, i.e., highly nonlinear evolution.
-In general, the amplitude change due to the quasi-barotropic tendency depends on the degree of asymmetry between the anomalies upand downstream of the anomaly of interest.
-The largest individual amplifications in our data (top 5%, not shown) occur when there is, e.g., a pronounced trough upstream of a developing ridge but no downstream trough.
-Instead, e.g., a further weak ridge occurs in the farther downstream region that is apparently unrelated to the RWP under consideration (analogous for strongly amplifying troughs).
-Based on this observation we conclude that the most extreme amplification of troughs and ridges in RWPs due to quasi-barotropic dynamics occurs when the RWP interacts with preexisting like-signed PV anomalies in the downstream region.
+Note, however, that our diagnostic does not capture decay due to wave break-